Written By : Pitch N Hire

 Please clarify your question during the interview if you are not sure how to reply.
 Then use the STAR technique to ensure that these points are included in your reply:

 There are no right or wrong responses.
-It is necessary to bear in mind.
+It is necessary to bear this in mind.
 The interviewer only wants to explain how you were acting in a specific situation.
 So listen attentively, be transparent and informative, and be frank, most of all.
 This place might not be the best for you if your responses aren’t what the interviewer is seeking.

 Here are five common questions of conduct that may be asked by employers: